Join us at the Ryder Cup

-Everyone loves match play, and the 44th Ryder Cup is no exception when it returns to European soil in 2023 at Marco Simone Golf Club in Rome, Italy.
+Everyone loves match play, and the 45th and 46th Ryder Cups are no exception.
+The tournament will return to American soil in 2025 at Bethpage Black Club in New York, and then head to Ireland in 2027, where Adare Manor will host the event.
 Every two years, players from Europe and the United States go head-to-head in a tense battle, showcasing camaraderie and incredible shotmaking.
-Here’s your chance to join us for 2023 Ryder Cup and the most exciting event in professional golf.
+Here’s your chance to join us for 2025 or 2027 Ryder Cup and experience the most exciting event in professional golf.
 There’s no prize money at stake.
-Golfers from the USA and Europe compete for a far more patriotic reward, winning for their home country (or continent) at the 2023 Ryder Cup.
+Golfers from the USA and Europe compete for a far more patriotic reward, winning for their home country (or continent).

-Make plans to join us in Rome, Italy and enjoy four nights and three days experiencing one of the most fascinating cities in Europe and one of the most fun and exciting tournaments in Golf.
-You build your own package, choosing how many days you’ll attend the tournament, whether or not you want to play golf, and how you wish to experience Rome.
+Make plans to join us in New York and enjoy experiencing one of the most fascinating cities in the world and one of the most fun and exciting tournaments in Golf.
+You build your own package, choosing how many days you’ll attend the tournament, whether or not you want to play golf, and how you wish to experience New York.
 It’s your trip, so you get to experience it your way!

 We offer packages, but we are not an official hospitality provider of the Ryder Cup.
 We are an independent tour operator.